pic pic

 Warning!

 While multithreading can offer significant performance advantages, it's not applicable in all scenarios.
 In particular, multithreading demands extreme caution in handling dependencies between operations, as mismanagement can lead to silent catastrophic bugs.
-This is why, after grasping a basic understanding of parallelism techniques, we'll devote an entire section on unsafe-thread operations.

 Enabling Multithreading

-By default, Julia runs in single-threaded mode.
-To enable multithreading, you need to configure the environment to launch Julia with more than one thread.
-In VSCode or VSCodium, this can be done by navigating to File > Preferences > Settings.
-Then, search for the keyword threads, which will display the following option:
+In VSCode or VSCodium, multithreading is enabled by navigating to File > Preferences > Settings.
+Then, you must search for the keyword threads, which will display the following option:

-After selecting Edit in settings.json, add the line "julia.NumThreads": "auto" in the JSON file that opens.
-This setting automatically detects the number of threads supported by your system, typically matching either the logical or physical cores of your CPU.
+After selecting Edit in settings.json, add the line "julia.NumThreads": "auto" in the file that opens.
+The specification auto automatically detects the number of threads supported by your system, typically matching the logical or physical cores of your CPU.

-Notice the effects will take place after starting a new session.
-Moreover, the changes are permanent, so that every new Julia session will start with the number of threads specified.
-To check that the effects have taken place, run the command Threads.nthreads(), which displays the number of threads available in the session.
-Any number greater than one will indicate that multithreading is active.
+Notice the effects will only take place after a new session is started.
+To check whether the effects have taken place, run the command Threads.nthreads().
+This displays the number of threads available in the running session.
+Any number greater than one will indicate multithreading is active.

 Threads.nthreads()